reissbaker/html-sourcery/README.md

 ----
 * Pretty printing
 * Comments
-* Split the compilation stage into two steps: generate, and compile.
+* Possibly split the compilation stage into two steps: generate, and compile.
 Generation leaves you with a full tag tree (no functions), and compilation gives you the HTML strings.
 Generation is useful because it lets you easily traverse (and possibly manipulate) the tree.
 Some gotchas, though: the "tree" doesn't only contain tags -- it also may contain valid HTML strings, like ```"hello <a href='http://www.example.com'>link</a>"```.
-* Get rid of templates as being special objects.
-Just have the generate and compile functions each take Doctypes.
-* Rename all ```toHTML``` functions ```compile```.

 CREDITS
 -------